chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-08-09-ast-node-llvm.markdown

 ---
 ### Features

-In this tutorial we will cover how to add a new OpenMP directive in Clang/LLVM compiler.
-The goal of this tutorial is to add a new OpenMP directive -- metadirective (`#pragma omp metadirective [clause[[,]clause]...]`), defined in OpenMP Specification 5.0, that can specify multiple directive variants of which one may be conditionally selected to replace the metadirective based on the enclosing OpenMP context.
+In the previous tutorial we learnt how to identify or parse a new OpenMP directive in Clang/LLVM.
+In this tutorial we will cover how to add an AST Node to the new OpenMP directive in Clang/LLVM compiler.
+The goal of this tutorial is to add an AST Node to a new OpenMP directive -- metadirective (`#pragma omp metadirective [clause[[,]clause]...]`).

 ---